vsoni03/AI-projects/README.md

 ## Fourth Project:
 Using train a AWS deepracer model using PPO and soft critic
 ## Fifth Project:
-Fine-tune LLama 2 Model for Medical Diagnosis:
+Fine-tune LLama 2 Model Chatbot for Medical Diagnosis:
 Add video of performance here